TaxAct Review: Which Tax Filing Option Suits You Best?

 Review of TaxAct Features: Pros and Cons

-TaxAct earned four out of five stars in a PC Magazine review of 2018 tax preparation products due to its user-friendly interface and comprehensive interview process.
-But it lost points for pricey state return e-filing and for requiring users to manually input some information directly into IRS forms.
+TaxAct earned four out of five stars in a PC Magazine review of tax year 2020 tax preparation products due to its support for online filing, user-friendly interface and final review process.
+But it lost points for pricey state return e-filing and for issues with help links and tools.

 All TaxAct tax preparation products include access to your return for seven years.
 TaxAct’s fee-based products include additional useful features like the Donation Assistant to help you make the most of your charitable giving, and a tool for printing all the tax information you need to complete the Free Application for Federal Student Aid.
-Choose TaxAct’s Freelancer or Premium edition to get a deduction maximizer to help you get all the self-employment tax deductions you’re entitled to claim.
+Choose TaxAct’s Self Employed edition to get a Deduction Maximizer to help you get all the self-employment tax deductions you’re entitled to claim.

-TaxAct products include unlimited free technical support.
-All versions except the Free one also include tax specialist support via phone or email.
+TaxAct downloadable products include unlimited tax support via email.
+TaxAct online products include unlimited free account and technical support by email, chat or phone.
 During tax season, phone lines are open:

 - Sunday: 10 a.m. to 5:00 p.m.
 (CT)

-TaxAct’s consumer tax products come with a $100k Accuracy Guarantee and a Maximum Refund Pledge for e-filers.
-In the event you get a larger refund — or owe less money — using another tax product to file your tax return based on the same information, TaxAct will pay you up to $100,000 of the difference.
+TaxAct’s consumer tax products come with a $100k Accuracy Guarantee and a Maximum Refund Guarantee for e-filers[x].
+If a software error causes you to receive a smaller refund or pay more tax than you would using the same data with another tax product to file your tax return, TaxAct will pay you up to $100,000 of the difference.

 TaxAct will also pay up to $100,000 for your defense if you get audited because of errors in the software.
 This is a nice feature to have in the event the IRS comes after you, but you must file your claim within 60 days of e-filing your return or 30 days of the IRS imposing a penalty.
 So, if a year later you find out you should have claimed a larger refund, it’s too late to be reimbursed by TaxAct.